 Now that we have two very different daughters who I stay home with, I have found that carving out time for myself looks different than it did in the earlier years.
 I think it actually is a bit easier nowadays because the girls understand me not only as their mom, but also as a person.
 I have always been honest with them about my need for quiet and time to regroup since I am an introvert.
 I am grateful to have daughters who take the time to see me as a person because motherhood is demanding, and we often feel the pressure to keep pushing when we really need to take a moment to regroup.

 What does Mommy Time look like for me?

 Well first let me tell you what time for myself looks like.
 I still enjoy reading so I have been finding myself in a good or fairly good book each week.
 I also enjoy reading the Word and meditating on it.
 I need exercise so I work out at least three times each week.
 I enjoy baking alone, and I do this several times a month.
-My businesses are for me although my family benefits from them so this is included in my time since starting them was ultimately my choice.
+My businesses-writing and creating jewelry- are for me although my family benefits from them so this is included in my time since starting them was ultimately my choice.
 I still appreciate a nice shower and on most days I am fortunate to take two.